Jacqieq6464/survivor/README.md

 ## User Story:

-People choose to journal for kinds of reasons however counsellors use journaling as part of their theraputic toolbox to support their clients during their therapeutic journey.
+People choose to journal for kinds of reasons however counsellors use journaling as part of their therapeutic toolbox to support their clients during their therapeutic journey.

 ## Client User Story:

 AS A CLIENT who is engaged in counselling to improve my mental health, I would like to be able to:

 - Write down my thoughts at any point of the day
-- Save my thoughts in a confindental app
+- Save my thoughts in a confindential app
 - favourite various journal entries
 - look back at my entries and review my journey